Skip to main content

 • Federal withholdings (if applicable)

-Depending where you live, you may also need to file the form with the state.
-The following states do not require you to file with the state:
+Depending on where you live, you may also need to file Form 1099-NEC with the state.
+You are not obligated to submit filings to the state in the following states:

 • Alaska